• Call 877-225-8384

 Treatments in Specific Populations - Family Medicine - The Pass Machine

-May 17, 2019 by Jack Krasuski Leave a Comment Categories: All Posts, Family Medicine Tags: family medicine, family medicine board prep, preparing for the family medicine boards, the pass machine, treatments in specific populations
+May 17, 2019 by Jack Krasuski, MD Leave a Comment Categories: All Posts, Family Medicine Tags: family medicine, family medicine board prep, preparing for the family medicine boards, the pass machine, treatments in specific populations

-A large percentage of questions on the board exams are based on treatment interventions, as an appropriate treatment is what a patient seeks from a physician.
-Three major facets of treatment are tested on board exams:
+A large percentage of questions on the Family Medicine Board Exam are based on treatment interventions, as an appropriate treatment is what a patient seeks from a physician.
+Three major facets of treatment are tested on the Family Medicine certification exam:

 • Treatment algorithms